 }, 201)

-Duso is intentionally boring and predictable.
-No clever syntax tricks.
+Duso is intentionally simple and predictable.
+No magic.
 No multiple ways to do the same thing.
-Every pattern is consistent and straightforward so AI can reason about code reliably, write better scripts faster, and use fewer tokens doing it.
-Plus, its entire runtime and ecosystem is included in a single binary.
-No package management or version conflicts.
-Built for LLMs first means everything is frictionless so you and your AI work more productively together.
+Every pattern is consistent so AI can reason about code reliably and write better scripts faster.